imogenshe/Getting-Cleaning-Data-Assignment4/README.md

 Assignment 4 in the getting and cleaning data subject, Data Science specialization by Coursera Below describes the steps taken in getting the final clean data "summarise.txt".

+**Note: only key codes are displayed for better reading experience.**

 ## Step 1
 Merge the x_train and x_test data together, forming a 100% data.